timbertson/foperator/README.md

 The ResourceMirror is responsible for mirroring the state of watched objects, as well as providing an `ids` update stream.

-The Dispatcher uses the stream of updated IDs to schedule calls to the reconciler.
+The Dispatcher (an internal component) uses the stream of updated IDs to schedule calls to the reconciler.
 It handles concurrency, error backoff and periodic retries.

 The reconciler is your job: given the current state of an object, does whatever it is you want to do, and (typically) updates the status of the reconciled object.

 # Types

-To get a good understanding of how foperator works, let's take a tour of the core types:
+To get a better understanding of how to write foperator code, let's take a tour of the core types you'll encounter:

 ## Reconciler[T]: